Ireland 2007 "150th Anniversary of the Natural History Museum"

 The oldest drawing of skull and antlers of a “Giant Deer” from 1588 The oldest fossil of Megaloceros giganteus that survived till today, found in Bad Cannstatt village near Stuttgart in Germany, in 1600

 The oldest recorded find of a “Giant Deer” in Ireland dates to 1588 when a skull with antlers of Megaloceros giganteus was discovered in a bog in Co.
 Meath.
 This information comes from a drawing that was part of a letter from Adam Loftus (official representative of the British Crown in Ireland) to Robert Cecil (was Secretary of State to Queen Elizabeth I, one of her highest officials).
 The drawing was accompanied by a letter in 1597 that was sent with the antlers to England where it is assumed that Cecil put them up on the wall of his home at Theobalds House, Hertfordshire.
-Unfortunately it not survived until today.
+Unfortunately, it has not survived until today.

 The oldest fossil of Megaloceros giganteus that survived till today is a braincase and part of antlers that was found in Bad Cannstatt village near Stuttgart in Germany, in 1600.
-As it was a different from any known ruminant, it was kept in a curiosity cabinet.
+As it was different from any known ruminant, it was kept in a curiosity cabinet.
 Nowadays it is on display in Natural History Museum in Stuttgart.

 It was only in 1697 when the Irish aristocratic scholar Thomas Molyneux identified large antlers from Dardistown, Dublin — which were apparently commonly unearthed in Ireland, as belonging to the “Great Irish Elk”.
 Molyneux describe the antlers: “Such another Head, with both the Horns entire was found some Years since by one Mr. Van Delure in the County of Clare, buried Ten Foot under Ground in a fort of Marle, and were presented by him to the late Duke of Ormond, then Lord Lieutenant of Ireland, who valued them so highly for their prodigious largeness, that he thought them not an unfit Present for the King, and sent them for England to King Charles the Second, who ordered them to be set up in the Horn-Gallery at Hampton-Court; where they may still be seen among the rest of the large Heads both of Stags and Bucks that adorn that Place, but this so visually exceeds the largest of them, that the rest appear to lose much of their curiosity”.